girder/viime/joss/paper.md

     index: 4
   - name: Department of BioHealth Informatics, Indiana University School of Informatics and Computing
     index: 5
-  - name: Department of Anesthesiology and Pain Medicine, University of Washington School of Medicine
+  - name: Department of Anesthesiology and Pain Medicine, University of Washington
     index: 6
   - name: Department of Otolaryngology--Head and Neck Surgery, Indiana University School of Medicine
     index: 7